droid-php/droid-doc/doc/modules.md

 ## Creating a Module

 To demonstrate the creation of a Module, let us go through the process from the beginning.
-We shall see how to create a Module that will set-up scheduled backups using the duplicity backup software.
-The requirements of the Module are that it should:-
+We shall see how to create a Module that will set up scheduled backups using the duplicity backup software.
+The requirements of the Module are that it should:

-- provide for three cron jobs: full backup, incremental backup and removal of old backups
+- provide for three cron jobs: full backup, incremental backup, and removal of old backups
-- allow the backup schedule to be configurable
+- allow configuration of the backup schedule
 - allow configuration of a list of files to be excluded from the backup
 - allow configuration of the destination folder for the backup files
 - allow configuration of the number of backup sets to keep
 - allow configuration of the backup name

-To keep this example from getting too in-depth, we will:-
+To keep this example simple, we will:

-- backup as the root user: our Module won't need to create user accounts or deal with file access privileges
+- back up as the root user (our Module won't need to create user accounts or deal with file access privileges)
-- backup the root of the file system
+- back up the root of the file system
-- set the backup destination as somewhere on the same file system instead of dealing with the various destination options duplicity provides
+- set the backup destination as somewhere on the same file system (instead of dealing with the various destination options that duplicity provides)

 Let's begin.
 First we will create a folder for the Module in an existing Droid Project.
-We shall name our module "duplicity-backup":-
+We shall name our module "duplicity-backup":

 ```shell
 $ cd myproject
 $ mkdir -p modules/duplicity-backup
 ```

-We create a [Module Configuration][conf-module] at `modules/duplicity-backup/droid.yml` with the following content:-
+We create a [Module Configuration file][conf-module] called `modules/duplicity-backup/droid.yml` with the following content:

 ```yaml
 description: "Set up duplicity backup"